spillerrec/qt-webp-plugin/README.md

 **Installation**

 After successful compilation you should have a webp.* file (extension dependent on OS).
 You can install this globally or application specific.
-If the file is placed in Qt's plug-in folder under *imageformats*, it will be available to all Qt5 applications.
-To only use it with a specific application, create a folder called *imageformats* in the executables folder and place the plug-in there.
+To install it globally, copy it to *QTDIR/plugins/imageformats/*.
+To only use it with a specific application, create a folder called *imageformats* in the executable's folder and place the plug-in there.